Character Encoding Support with twr-wasm

 This will change the C locale language to the one selected in the browser, and will enable consistent UTF-8 character encoding support.

-Without this line, the standard C runtime will (mostly) default character encoding to ASCII, as per the standard.
-The exception is that just as with gcc, twr-wasm consoles support outputting UTF-8.
+Without this line, the standard C runtime will default character encoding to ASCII, as per the std c lib standard.
+However, just as with gcc, twr-wasm consoles support outputting UTF-8, even in the default setting.

 Character Encodings